 There is less of a hump from 500Hz to 1k on the PT1 SR1 alternative.
-Its probably the most impressive aspect fo the change to the perforated pads.
+It’s probably the most impressive aspect of the change to the perforated pads.
 The lower-mids lose a bit of that rich warmth from the stock pads but sound marginally less forward and dominating which I know a lot of people will prefer.

 You do lose a tiny bit of power from the new linear low-end tuning but in return, you do gain a bit more instrumental clarity and openness which is a nice compromise.

 Vocals also benefit from the new pads.
-There is less of a 1-3k dip with the PT1 pads, in fact, I would say the FR is quite neutral which give female vocals a bit of a lift and more presence.
-The slightly flatter lower-mids and dropping of the mid-bass presence also allow male vocals a bit more space.
+There is less of a 1-3k dip with the PT1 pads, in fact, I would say the FR is quite neutral which gives female vocals a bit of a lift and more presence.
+The slightly flatter lower mids and dropping of the mid-bass presence also allow male vocals a bit more space.

 Upper mids to lower-treble around 4-5k have a little bump which I quite like.
 It prevents the SR1 from sounding too dark and boring with decent but not pervasive percussion presence and essential air for higher-pitched vocals to shine when required.

 The SR1 tuning peaks again from 8-10k but the amplitude is in line with the mid-bass hump and close enough to the lower-mids to provide some important levels of contrast but not enough to sparkle or to sound peaky.